'Feminist' foreign policy — what does that mean? | DW | 23.12.2021

 Terrorist attacks, like that which took place at Berlin's Breitscheidplatz being memorialized here, are committed largely by men

-In the view of those who promote feminist foreign policy, such patterns are prevalent in foreign and security policies as well.
-These are predominantly shaped by men and, in Lunz's view, rely too often on force.
+Those who promote feminist foreign policy believe that such patterns are prevalent in foreign and security policies as well.
+These are predominantly shaped by men and, in Lunz's view, too often rely on force.
 States arm themselves to take preventive action against such terrorists, while also engaging in violence if necessary.

 Feminist foreign policy, on the other hand, calls for the peaceful resolution of conflicts.
 Lunz is also against stationing nuclear bombs on German soil.